Thursday, 12 July 2018

 The season is well under way and will end at the end of August.
-If you want to catch Cunning Little Vixen, The Marriage of Figaro, Peter Hall’s production of A Midsummer Night’s Dream or Beatrice and Benedict then hop over to http://www.glyndebourne.com/ and see what tickets are left.
+If you want to catch one of this year’s productions then hop over to http://www.glyndebourne.com/ and see what tickets are left.
 They always have returns as the date nears by the way so it’s worth checking regularly and booking couldn’t be easier.

-For the girls you have the choice of wearing long or short, and it may depend on how many evenings you’re going and what else you’ll be wearing your dress for.
-I always prefer to wear something full length, after all there aren’t that many opportunities and who doesn’t love the chance to dress up.
+For the girls you have the choice of wearing long, midi or short, and it may depend on how many evenings you’re going and what else you’ll be wearing your dress for.
+I always prefer to wear something midi or full length, after all there aren’t that many opportunities and who doesn’t love the chance to dress up.
 Personally I think wide leg trousers, or trousers to Glyndebourne unless you really have to, are an abomination.

 You can dress up as much as you want although a meringue might make someone think you’re a member of the cast, depending on the opera.
 I’d also stay away from satin or anything that drags on the ground or a dress that’s going to crease a lot – you’re going to be sitting down quite a bit but other than that you can be as dressed up as you like.

-If it’s pouring you can bag a table on one of the terraces if you get there early enough, or you can rent a table at Leith’s picnic spot.
+If it’s pouring/windy/chilly you can bag a table on one of the terraces if you get there early enough, or you can rent a table at Leith’s picnic spot.
 Alternatively you can order a full picnic or dine in one of the many formal and informal places to eat, just make sure you book early on.
-I always take a picnic, and as we’re usually a crowd I like to get a table on the terrace which makes life much easier.
+I always take a picnic, and as we’re frequently a crowd I like to get a table on the terrace which makes life much easier.
 But on a fine evening you’ll find the majority picnicking in the gardens.

 Yes there are other places you can see opera, and many of them are in the countryside, but Glyndebourne is the very best there is so go if you can.
 And please dress up.